How to serve porto

 6. Cozido à Portuguesa: This is a traditional Portuguese stew made with various meats, sausages, and vegetables.
 The hearty flavors of the stew match well with the rich and full-bodied taste of Porto wine.

-See also How to know what to focus on
+See also How to turn off caps lock on iphone

 7. Pasteis de Nata: These custard tarts are a must-try dessert in Portugal.
 The creamy and sweet flavors of the tarts are a perfect match for the sweet and dessert-like characteristics of Porto wine.